 2. Choose an adaptable web hosting service

 Your website performance is directly dependent on the performance of your host.
-Therefore, you need to choose the company with extreme care.
+Therefore, you need to choose a company with extreme care.
 Your package will outline how much of the server resources you’ll be able to use.
 However, the best way to find out if hosting is capable of handling traffic spikes is through reviews.

 Check out the reviews and ratings from independent services and always choose from the platforms optimized specifically for WordPress hosting.
 These services are most efficient because they are designed with the intention to be perfectly serviceable for WordPress websites, and spikes in traffic are common for those.